Utkar5hM/utkar5hm.github.io/_posts/other/2024-11-22-ebpf-vs-perf-schema.md

 ## Benchmarking

-So I kicked things off with my eBPF exporter grabbing 0ms latency queries, and bruh, the exporter was just hogging CPU and memory like it was the main character.
+So I kicked things off with my eBPF exporter grabbing 0ms latency queries, and bruh, the exporter was just hogging CPU like it was the main character.

 ![htop-ss](/assets/img/other/ebpf-perf/htop.jpeg)